datum-cloud/datum-mcp/README.md

 1. <strong>Context exists</strong> — errors if the named <code>--kube-context</code> is not present.
 2. <strong>Cluster reachable</strong> — probes the API via <code>kubectl get --raw /version</code> (fallback: <code>kubectl version --short</code>).
 3. <strong>RBAC</strong> — checks <code>kubectl auth can-i --quiet get crd</code>.
-Validation also requires auth for the kinds you dry-run.
+Validation also requires auth for the kinds you dry‑run.

 If any step fails, the endpoint returns <strong>401 Unauthorized</strong> with a helpful message (e.g., “You must be logged in…”, “context not found”, or “insufficient RBAC”).
 To obtain credentials for Datum clusters, run your usual flow (for example: <code>datumctl auth login</code> and update kubeconfig), then retry — you <strong>don’t</strong> need to restart the server.